 - Bullet Journal Monthly Spreads

 What is a Bullet Journal?

-Let me give you a quick introduction of Bullet Journal before getting into its details and how to create them.
+Let me give you a quick introduction to the Bullet Journal before getting into details and how to create them.

 A bullet journal is a method created by Ryder Carroll.
 It is a type of journal that includes multiple sections in order to keep track of the multiple aspects of your life.